Paul-Dempsey/pachde-hc-one/README.md

 HC-One is a plugin with modules for working with Haken Audio's Eagan Matrix devices.
 These include the Haken Continuum, Continuu Mini, and Eagan Matrix Module, and Expressive E's Osmose.

-The beta release can be downloaded here: [HC-One 2.0.0-beta](https://github.com/Paul-Dempsey/pachde-hc-one/releases/edit/v2.0.0-beta)
+The beta release can be downloaded here: [HC-One 2.0.0-beta](https://github.com/Paul-Dempsey/pachde-hc-one/releases/edit/v2.0.0-beta).
+If you're adventurous, drill down in Actions and grab a more recent build.

-HC-One is not affiliated with or sponsored by Haken Audio.
+Pachde and HC-One are not affiliated with or sponsored by Haken Audio.

 - [Documentation](doc/index.md)